Tutorial

 existing_variants = Map.get(socket.assigns.changeset.changes, :variants, socket.assigns.product.variants)

-Last step here is to the "remove-variant".
-Here, I will just iterate over the variants in the changeset and reject the one where removeid matches the assigned tempid.
+Last step here is the "remove-variant" event.
+Here, I will just iterate over the variants in the changeset and reject the one where remove_id matches the assigned temp_id.
 And then put the list back into the changeset.

 def handle_event("remove-variant", %{"remove" => remove_id}, socket) do